Drew-Chase/obsidian-server-panel/README.md

 # Obsidian Server Panel
-A beautiful minecraft server dashboard panel
+A beautiful minecraft server dashboard panel.
+This is a work in progress and is currently inoperable.

 # Screenshots
 ### Dashboard